Illinois child welfare worker fatally stabbed during visit

 SPRINGFIELD, Ill.
 (AP) — An Illinois child welfare worker was stabbed to death during a home visit in a town south of Springfield, authorities said.

-Diedre Silas, 36, an investigator for the state Department of Children and Family Services, was conducting a welfare check Tuesday on children living in the home when she was stabbed, according to Sangamon County Sheriff Jack Campbell.
+Diedre Silas, 36, an investigator for the state Department of Children and Family Services, was conducting a welfare check Tuesday on children living in the home in Thayer when she was stabbed, according to Sangamon County Sheriff Jack Campbell.

 Thayer is located 23 miles (37 kilometers) south of the capital city.